Abdullahos/things-to-learn/java/XPath.md

-## sometimes we need to perfrom some actions on xml file like search for tags, remove some, edit values of some, ...
+## sometimes we need to perfrom some actions on xml file like searching for tags, remove some, edit values of some, ...

 **XPath is a java library for that!**